rollbear/trompeloeil/docs/CookBook.md

-If you make a mistake and place an expectation with a duck-typed matcher that cannot be used, the [`SFINAE`](http://en.cppreference.com/w/cpp/language/sfinae) on the trailing return type specification of the *check* lambda, ensures a compilation error at the site of use ([**`REQUIRE_CALL()`**](reference.md/#REQUIRE_CALL), [**`ALLOW_CALL()`**](reference.md/#ALLOW_CALL) or
+If you make a mistake and place an expectation with a duck-typed matcher that cannot be used, the [`SFINAE`](http://en.cppreference.com/w/cpp/language/sfinae) on the trailing return type specification of the *predicate* lambda, ensures a compilation error at the site of use ([**`REQUIRE_CALL()`**](reference.md/#REQUIRE_CALL), [**`ALLOW_CALL()`**](reference.md/#ALLOW_CALL) or